acegoal07/HouseParty/assets/js/util/README.md

 ## collapsibleHandler

 This is used to make it so the user can open and close a collapsible section.
-The events for the collapsible is handled automatically
+The events for the collapsible items is handled automatically

 ```html
 <div class="collapsible-container">